-Stockings are hung by the chimney in remembrance of the largesse of St. Nicholas.
+Presents: Stockings are hung by the chimney in remembrance of the largesse of

-Farm animals are said to kneel in homage to Christ at the stroke of midnight on Christmas Eve at which time they are momentarily blessed with the power of speech.
+Animals: Farm animals are said to kneel in homage to Christ at the stroke of midnight on Christmas Eve at which time they are momentarily blessed with the power of speech.
 Other versions of this belief limit the gift of gab to cats.
-Woe to any human who overhears their conversation though — such
+Woe to any human who overhears their conversation

 Dogs that howl on Christmas Eve are fated to go mad before the end of the year.
 Many otherwise healthy animals were formerly destroyed on these grounds.